Foot-Commerce/Foot-Commerce-Techis/README.md

-# techis-wd-Hive-Techwear
+# Foot-Commerce

 ```
-Hive-Techwear project, with a frontend built in React & Redux and a backend built in Django API.
+Foot-Commerce project, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo